GianlucaLM-1/GianlucaLM-1/README.md

   📖 &nbsp; Text Summarization of financial reports: Work in Progress<br>

 <h2  align="center">📕 Academic Repositories 👨🏻‍💻 </h2>
- 📗 &nbsp; Machine Learning for IoT.<a href="https://github.com/GianlucaLM-1/ML-for-IoT-works"> Link </a>
+ 📗 &nbsp; Machine Learning for IoT.You can find it at:<a href="https://github.com/GianlucaLM-1/ML-for-IoT-works"> Link </a>
  <br>
  📙 &nbsp; Deep Natural Language Processing.
 You can find it at: <a href="https://github.com/GianlucaLM-1/NLP-Works"> Link </a>
  <br>